Washington State Registration

 When Do I Have to Amend My Washington FDD Registration?

-In Washington State and every other franchise registration state, you must amend and update your FDD registration whenever a "material change" in the disclosures in your FDD occurs.
-Under the Washington Franchise Investment Protection Act (RCW 19.100.070), franchisors must file a franchise registration amendment whenever the franchisor experiences:
+In Washington State and every other franchise registration state, you must amend and update your FDD registration whenever a "material change" in the disclosures of your FDD occurs.
+Under Washington’s Franchise Investment Protection Act (RCW 19.100.070), franchisors must file a franchise registration amendment whenever the franchisor experiences:

 An amendment for a material change must be filed as soon as reasonably possible and before any additional franchise sales.
 The franchise registration amendment application must be filed along with a fee in the amount of $100.